EC-Council Web Application Hacking Security Certification (WAHS)

 What is the most common way web applications are hacked?

-The most common way web applications are hacked through injection attacks, such as SQL injection.
+The most common way web applications are hacked is through injection attacks, such as SQL injection.
 Injection attacks are used to gain access to a website’s database and potentially sensitive information.
 Other common web application hacking techniques include cross-site scripting (XSS), remote file inclusion (RFI), and cross-site request forgery (CSRF).

 Why is Web application security important?